Riyaksharma/mcp-instana/README.md

 **Required Headers:**
 - `instana-base-url`: Your Instana instance URL
-- `instana-api-token`: Your Instana API token
+- `instana-jwt-token`: Your Instana JWT token

 **Authentication Flow:**
-1. HTTP headers (`instana-base-url`, `instana-api-token`) must be present in each request
+1. HTTP headers (`instana-base-url`, `instana-jwt-token`) must be present in each request
 2. Requests without these headers will fail

 This design ensures secure credential transmission where credentials are only sent via headers for each request, making it suitable for scenarios requiring different credentials or avoiding credential storage in environment variables.